JeremyGrosser/mspm0/README.md

-# MSPM0 support for Ada
+# MSPM0 support for Ada/SPARK
 This library is provided under the BSD-3-Clause license.
 No warranty or support should be expected.
 Use at your own risk.

 TI provides register descriptions in a proprietary .ccxml format with Code Composer Studio.
 While we can generate [Ada type definitions from ccxml](https://github.com/JeremyGrosser/ccs2ada), the structure is often difficult to comprehend and lacks detail provided in the datasheets.
 Instead, this library uses hand written type definitions for registers.